chillchill011/travellingtrails1/src/blog/2025-03-25-ancient-wonders-motorcycle-journey-to-ellora-caves-devgiri-fort.md

   rock-cut temple carved from a single massive rock
 imageCredit: Aniket
 thumbnailImage: /assets/images/ellora-kailasa-temple-thumbnail.jpg
+gallery:
+  - src: /assets/images/castle-of-the-devgiri.jpg
+    alt: Castle of the Devgiri fort on top
+    credit: Aniket
+    location: Devgiri fort
+  - src: /assets/images/elephant-sculpture-on-the-door-of-the-devgiri-fort.jpg
+    alt: Elephant sculpture on the one of the door of the fort
+    credit: Aniket
+    location: Devgiri fort
+  - src: /assets/images/entry-of-the-fort-devgiri.jpg
+    alt: Entry point of the Devgiri fort
+    credit: Aniket
+    location: Devgiri fort
+  - src: /assets/images/steps-carved-in-a-stone.jpg
+    alt: Stairs of the fort sculpted through a single rock
+    caption: ""
+    credit: Aniket
+  - src: /assets/images/sunrise-from-the-fort.jpg
+    alt: Sunrise from the hill of the fort.
+We can see the Char minar from the top
+    credit: Aniket
+    location: Devgiri Fort
+  - src: /assets/images/way-to-the-top-of-the-fort.jpg
+    alt: Way to the top of the fort
+    credit: Aniket
+    location: Devgiri fort
+routeGallery: []
 tripDetails:
   itinerary:
     - time: Day 1 - 6.45 AM